← All workflows

 Which courts and rule sets does this support?

-CaseMark supports federal appellate courts under FRAP 29, the U.S. Supreme Court under Rule 37, and state appellate equivalents.
+CaseMark supports federal appellate courts under FRAP Rule 29, the U.S. Supreme Court under Rule 37, and state appellate equivalents.
 The AI adapts formatting, word limits, and required sections to match your specific court's rules.

 Are the citations formatted in proper Bluebook style?